CARES Act Student Emergency Grant

 Where you work depends on the amount of your award, class schedule and job skills.
 We make all efforts to place you in a job that compliments or reinforces your educational program or career goals.
 You may work either on-campus in one of the departments of the College or off-campus at a number of profit and non-profit community service agencies.
 Such as Public Service Corps.
 (PSC).
 Also, it may be possible for you to work at selected companies in the private sector that choose to participate in the program.
 If you receive a small award or have a heavy class schedule, you will usually be placed on-campus.

 No. Your FWS award represents the maximum amount you may earn for the academic year.
 How much of the total award you actually receive depends on your rate of pay, the total number of hours you work each week, and the number of weeks you work in the year.
 Once you have earned your maximum FWS award, you will have to stop working.

 Your FWS supervisor must submit FWS time sheets according to the FWS pay cycle schedule for payment.
-If time sheets are not received as scheduled, you may not be paid on time.
+If time sheets are not submitted as scheduled, you may not be paid on time.

 No. You can be paid only for the hours you have worked.
 If you cannot earn your entire FWS award before the end of the academic year, the unearned portion of your award is returned to the program.

 You must register for and maintain an enrollment status of half-time (6 credits or equated credits) or greater to be eligible for FWS.
 If, for any reason, your course load falls below half time, you can no longer participate in the program and must stop working.

 Yes.
 If you withdraw from school for any reason, you lose your eligibility for FWS and must stop working.